aroemers/crustimoney/README.md

 Lastly, there are a couple of experimental combinators.
 Being experimental, they may get promoted, or changed, or dismissed.

-- `range`, like a `repeat`, requiring at least a minimum of matches and stops after a maximum of matches
+- `range`, like a `repeat`, requiring a minimum of matches and stops after a maximum of matches
+- `stream*`, like `repeat*`, but does not keep its children
+- `stream+`, like `repeat+`, but does not keep its children
-- `stream`, like `repeat*`, pushing each match result to a callback
+- `with-callback`, fires (success) result of a parser to a callback function
 - `recover`, like a `choice`, capturing errors of the first choice, including soft-cuts

-These can be found in the `combinators.experimental` namespace, including more documentation on them.
+These can be found in the `experimental.combinators` namespace, including more documentation on them.

 _That's it.
 As always, have fun!_ 🚀